 Safe parking guidelines

-vehicle it won’t move forward or backward when parking on a steep road.
+These guidelines will ensure that when you park your vehicle, it won’t move forward or backward when parking on a steep road.

-- Turn the front wheels towards the kerb
+- Turn the front wheels towards the kerb.

-- Leave your car in reverse gear if it's manual or in park if it's automatic
+- Leave your car in reverse gear if it’s manual, or in park if it’s automatic.

 - Apply your handbrake.